mdowns23/EthereumPricePredictor/README.md

 # EthereumPricePredictor

+DISCLAIMER: This is not an accurate price predictor.
+It was made for learning purposes only

 The purpose of this project is to get some insight on Ethereum's price fluctuations through data analysis and machine learning.

 This project gets its data from Yahoo Finance and uses libraries such as Pandas and Prophet for data analysis and machine learning.